EliahKagan/embed-encode/why.md

 quite the same as**, the above scenario.
-The difference is that the library processes the embeddings in float32 not due to *parsing* them as float32, but because it uses the API endpoint in a way that causes it to receive float32 values in the first place--the values are not represented in decimal during transmission from the API endpoint.
+The difference is that the library processes the embeddings in float32 not due to *parsing* them as float32, but because it uses the API endpoint in a way that causes it to receive float32 values in the first place—the values are not represented in decimal during transmission from the API endpoint.
 It achieves this by passing `base64` as the value of the optional `encoding_format` argument.